-The secret sin that can disqualify Christian workers, leaders, and Pastors
+The secret sin of Christians and Pastors that disables

 → Should you name it and claim it?